 IFRS 9, "Financial Instruments", is part of the IASB's wider project to replace IAS 39, "Financial Instruments: Recognition and Measurement".
 IFRS 9 retains but simplifies the mixed measurement model and established two primary measurement categories for financial assets; amortized cost and fair value.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
 The standard is effective for the Company on or after September 1, 2018.
-The Company will continue to evaluate and monitor the developments of this new standard.
+The Company does not anticipate a material impact from adoption of this new standard.

 IFRS 15, "Revenue from Contracts with Customers", is a new standard to establish principles for reporting the nature, amount, timing, and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 IFRS 15 replaces IAS 11, "Construction Contracts", and IAS 18, "Revenue" among others.
 It provides a single model in order to depict the transfer of promised goods or services to customers.
 The standard is effectives for the Company on or after September 1, 2018.
-The Company will continue to evaluate and monitor the developments of this new standard.
+The Company does not anticipate a material impact from adoption of this new standard.

 IFRS 16, "Leases", is a new standard to set out the principles for recognition, measurement, presentation, and disclosure of leases including guidance for both parties to a contract, the lessee and the lessor.
 The new standard eliminates the classification of leases as either operating or finance leases as is required by IAS 17, "Leases", and instead introduces a single lessee accounting model.
 It provides a single model in order to depict the transfer of promised goods or services to customers.
 The standard is effectives for the Company on or after September 1, 2019.
-The Company will continue to evaluate and monitor the developments of this new standard.
+The Company is assessing the impact of this new standard.